Mount Mtelo: Climbing the mountain

 Marich Pass Field Studies Centre represents a good base to explore the mountain, and guides are available to help people with the ascent.
-It is a three-day hike to the top and back, and it is advised that hikers stay a night or two at the wonderful Mount Mtelo Viewpoint Camp, a campsite with cottage accommodation run by the Ywalasiwa family.
-However, getting to the campsite by vehicle is possible, an amazing drive up the Sekerr escarpment.
+It is a three-day hike to the top and back, and it is advised that hikers stay a night or two at the Mount Mtelo Viewpoint Camp, a campsite with cottage accommodation run by the Ywalasiwa family.
+However, access to the campsite by vehicle involves a steep drive up the Sekerr escarpment.
 No specialist equipment or training is required for the climb, and different trails can be taken to the campsite and peak, passing through cultivated areas of the Pokot, forest, bamboo, and open moorland, with extensive views of eastern Uganda and north-west Kenya on a clear day.
 The mountain is considered sacred, as it is described as the cradle of pastoral Pokot according to oral traditions.
 Mount Mtelo is home to black-and-white colobus monkeys, small antelope, three species of turaco and 10 sunbird species.

 The altitude means the temperature and humidity are lower than in Marich, making hiking far more comfortable and unfavorable for mosquitoes.